 Currency risk is the risk that arises on financial instruments that are denominated in a currency, i.e. in a currency other than the functional currency in which they are measured.
 The Company operates internationally and is exposed to risks from foreign currency rates.
 The functional currency of the Company's subsidiaries is the United States and Canadian dollars and some of the subsidiaries transactions are denominated in Mexican Pesos and Nuevo Soles.
-The Company b.
-Currency risk (continued)
+The Company does not enter into any foreign exchange contracts to mitigate this risk.
+The Company and its subsidiaries do not have significant transactions or hold significant cash denominated currencies other than their functional currencies.
+Therefore, the risk is considered minimal.